ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 2 Report.md

 2) A mosaic plot of different genres for each age group
 3) A pie chart showing the top four genres with a radio button to swap between age groups.

 The first option uses the common length channel (on a common scale) to display the magnitude, which is preferred over 2) and 3), which both use area (2D size).
-The use of these channels are effective, but using a common scale is the strongest at conveying the magnitude.
+The use of these channels is effective, but using a common scale is the strongest at conveying the magnitude.
 The use of the radio button in 2) and 3) provides interaction, which 2) lacks.
-A major limitation of 2) and 3) are their ability to display all distinct categories satisfactorily.
+A major limitation of 2) and 3) is their ability to display all distinct categories satisfactorily.
 For 2), colour is needed to distinguish between groups, however, it is challenging to use 16 distinct colours.
 For 3), the area on a pie chart is limited and will be challenging to separate from each other.
-In this example, I only chose the top-four, which comes with the downside of not being able to display all categories at one.
+In this example, I only chose the top four, which comes with the downside of not being able to display all categories at once.

 **High Fidelity Sketch**

 <img src ="../images/Allison_high_fidelity_task_1.png" width="600px">

 I chose the bar chart with a radio button as the final high-fidelity design because it is the most accurate and  interpretable visualization for this task.
  - The bar chart uses position along a common scale (length) to represent magnitude, which is the most effective way to compare numerical values.
-This is the better option over area, which more challenging to compare.
+This is the better option over area, which is more challenging to compare.
  - There is no reliance on colour, which enhances the separability of the encodings (different colours vs. different bar lengths)
- - there is little to no information loss since all 16 genres can be displays simultaneously and space effectively using the bar chart.
+ - There is little to no information loss since all 16 genres can be displayed simultaneously and space effectively using the bar chart.
- - The radio button interaction allows users to switch between age groups, reducing the amount of data at presented at once.
+ - The radio button interaction allows users to switch between age groups, reducing the amount of data presented at once.

 **Compute derived value: What is the average age associated with each favourite genre?**